pditommaso/awesome-pipeline/README.md

 Awesome Pipeline
 ================

-A curated list of awesome pipeline toolkits inspired by [Awesome Sysadmin](https://github.com/kahun/awesome-sysadmin)
+A curated list of awesome pipeline toolkits inspired by [Awesome Sysadmin](https://github.com/kahun/awesome-sysadmin).
+A version with metadata (language, stars and last activity) can be found [here](README_meta.md)

 Pipeline frameworks & libraries
 --------------------------------